HIV Treatment

 The following are resources to share with someone with newly diagnosed HIV:

-- How to Find HIV Treatment Services, a fact sheet listing HIV-related resources, including resources to help find a health care provider and get help paying for HIV medicines, from HIVinfo.
+• How to Find HIV Treatment Services: An HIVinfo fact sheet listing HIV-related resources, including resources to help find a health care provider and get help paying for HIV medicines.